Seven states among top achievers in 'ease of doing business' ranking of states, UTs | Science-Environment

 Secretary in the Department for Promotion of Industry and Internal Trade (DPIIT) Anurag Jain said the difference between various states/UTs was so little that it did not make sense to rank them but rather put them in various categories.

-The BRAP 2020 includes 301 reform points covering 15 business regulatory areas, such as access to information, single window system, labour and land administration.
+The BRAP 2020 includes 301 reform points covering 15 business regulatory areas, such as access to information, single window system, labor, and land administration.

 118 new reforms were included to further augment the reform process.
-Sectoral reforms with 72 action points spread across nine sectors like trade license, healthcare, legal metrology, and cinema halls were introduced for the first time to expand the scope of the reform agenda.
+Sectoral reforms with 72 action points spread across nine sectors like trade license, healthcare, legal metrology, and cinema halls were introduced to expand the scope of the reform agenda.

 Speaking at the function, Sitharaman said that the nature of reforms had undergone change since 1991 and the reforms, which are now taking place, are responsive.